fitzcairn/FitzUtils/README.md

 FitzUtils
 =========

-A number of shared lua utilities for writing World of Warcraft addons.
+A number of shared lua utilities for writing World of Warcraft addons, plus unit tests.